rapport-mcp

 The SVG contains unsafe content (scripts, event handlers).
 Check the error message for details.

-OAuth callback times out
+OAuth authentication times out

 Links